muzlix/blog-content-md/7-tips-for-creating-efficient-website-design-for-small-business-no-skills-needed.md

 ---
 categories: ['design', 'guides', 'tools']
 title: 7 tips for creating efficient website design for small business (no skills needed)
-description: As budget and time limitations become very important factors, the brief becomes very simple: the company simply needs a nice website to inform our customers about what they do.
+description: 'As budget and time limitations become very important factors, the brief becomes very simple: the company simply needs a nice website to inform our customers about what they do.'
 draft: False
 date: '2024-06-21'
 image: https://miro.medium.com/v2/resize:fit:1100/format:webp/1*qJPHFDTlqpAOEApJjzDGuA.png